kokkos/ISO-CPP-Papers/P0737_ExecContext.rst

   #.
 A mechanism to provide a callable that is invoked to consume
      exceptions thrown by callables that were submitted by a one-way executor.

   #.
+A mechanism for preventing further submissions.
+     Related to "closed" in Concurrent Queue paper P0260.

+  #.
 A mechanism for cancelling submitted callables that have not been invoked.
      Similar intent as Networking TS ``system_executor::stop()``.

   #.
 A mechanism for aborting callables that are executing.
+     *Included for completeness, but not currently requested or recommended.*

   #.
-A mechanism for preventing further submissions.

-  #.
 A preferred-locality (affinity) memory space allocator

   #.
 Proposal to revise Networking TS execution context to align with
      parallelism and concurrency execution context.

+..
+Note: Boost "ASIO" library